bbsoares/NASA_EU_databases/README.md

 na = pd.DataFrame.from_dict(get_data())
 ```

+II.
 The ```na``` database only has one column with all the information related to mass (and two columns for the upper and lower uncertainties, respectively), be it the mass or m_sini parameter.
 Therefore, if one wants to work with this information in a separate way (not mixing mass with m_sini information), they can use the NASA database from ```new_nasa.py```.
 This dataframe already has columns for the mass values and its uncertainties and columns for the m_sini values and its uncertainties.
 In this case, we just do

 ```python
 from new_nasa import new_na
 new_nasa_data = new_na()
 ```
+III.
 To load the EU database, we do

 ```python
 from pyexoplaneteu import get_data as eudata